Knife attacker injures several people, including children, in French Alpine town

 “Several people including children have been injured by an individual armed with a knife in a square in Annecy,” he wrote.

-A local lawmaker, Antoine Armand, tweeted that children were attacked on a playground.
-He called the attack “abominable.”
+Local politician Antoine Armand said in a tweet that children were targeted in a playground in an “abominable” attack.

+He wrote: “We still know very little but all my support for the victims, relatives, law enforcement and rescue.”

-In Paris, lawmakers interrupted a debate to hold a moment of silence for the victims, BFMTV reported.
+In Paris, politicians interrupted a debate to hold a moment of silence for the victims, BFMTV reported.